 Pros:

-There are many pros and benefits to using mineral sunscreens.
+There are many benefits to using mineral sunscreens.
 Most importantly they work well to prevent sunburns, and skin damage from the sun.
-They offer broad-spectrum protection against both UVA rays and UVB rays from the sun and come in many different SPF options.
+They offer broad-spectrum protection against both UVA rays and UVB rays and come in many different SPF options.
 When it comes to sun protection, the physical or mineral sunscreens offer superior protection when compared to chemical sunscreens.

-Another really important thing is that mineral sunscreens are great for health and are the safest type of sunscreen to use.
+Another really important thing is that mineral sunscreens are safe for health and are the safest type of sunscreens.

-As well, mineral sunscreens are reef-safe.
-Meaning, they are safe for the coral reefs and are also safe for marine and aquatic life.
-So not only are they good for our health, but they are good for the environment as well.
+As well, mineral sunscreens are reef-safe, meaning, they are safe for the coral reefs and are also safe for marine and aquatic life.
+So not only are mineral sunscreens good for our health, but they are also good for the health of the environment.

 Cons:

-The biggest con or biggest complaint that people tend to have when it comes to mineral sunscreens is how thick and pasty some of them are and how some of them can leave a white cast on your skin.
+The biggest complaint that people usually have when it comes to mineral sunscreens is how thick and pasty some of them can be and how some of them can leave a white cast on your skin.
 I've tried a number of mineral sunscreen brands and I can attest that some of them are very pasty and hard to rub in.
-But after trying many different mineral sunscreens brands I have found one I really like that goes on nice and clear.
-You can read about my favourite mineral sunscreen here.
+But after trying many different mineral sunscreens brands I have found a few that I really like and that go on nice and clear.
+If you are interested I have a whole post on my top 3 non-toxic sunscreens.

-Another down side to mineral sunscreen is that some of them can create a white cast or white film on the skin's surface, or look ashy on darker skin tones.
-Fortunately there are many tinted mineral sunscreens available now so no matter what your skin type or skin tone you should be able to find the right sunscreen formula for you.
+Another down side to mineral sunscreen is that some of them can look ashy on darker skin tones.
+Fortunately there are many tinted mineral sunscreens available now so no matter what your skin type or skin tone you should be able to find a mineral sunscreen that works for you.

 One other downside of mineral sunscreens is that sometimes they can be harder to find.
-However, with the increasing recognition of the health risks and environmental risks of chemical sunscreen ingredients, most drug stores now carry at least some brands of mineral sunscreens and I expect them to become even more available.
+However, with the increasing recognition of the health risks and environmental risks of chemical sunscreen ingredients, most drug stores now carry at least some brands of mineral sunscreens and I expect them to become even more easy to find as time goes on.

 Tips for using mineral sunscreens:

-If you are using a mineral sunscreen spray, simply spray it onto the skin, and then rub it on your skin to distribute it evenly.
-And if you are using a mineral sunscreen stick, simply apply the sunscreen to your skin.
-And then rub it in to help distribute it.
+If you are using a mineral sunscreen spray, spray it onto the skin, and then rub it on your skin to distribute it evenly.
+And if you are using a mineral sunscreen stick, apply the sunscreen to your skin and then rub it in to help distribute it.

 How chemical sunscreens work: